MuCF Physics

 Grid muon_energy_cdf

-CDF for outgoing muCF muon.
+CDF for sampling the outgoing muCF muon.

 Vec<MucfCycleRate> cycle_rates